 - Assume that you are the manager of a firm and that you buy another firm, with a fair market value of \$ 150 million, for exactly \$ 150 million.
 In an efficient market, the stock price of your firm will

-- Increase
+- a.
+Increase

-- Decrease
+- b.
+Decrease

-- □ Remain Unchanged
+- c.
+Remain Unchanged